 .
 Be sure to select the correct FAFSA application for your year of intended enrollment.

-If you are awarded financial aid and you enroll at Colgate University, you will be asked at a later date to submit tax returns and other forms to the College Board IDOC service.
+If you enroll at Colgate and have been awarded institutional financial aid, you will be asked at a later date to submit tax returns and other forms through the College Board's IDOC service.
 Please do not send tax returns until you are specifically requested to do so.

 - A signed copy of the parents' most recent Federal Income Tax Return, including all schedules and W-2 forms; OR, if applicable, a Parent Non-Tax Filer's Statement, a link for which will be provided to you.